We are now offering Puppy Classes

 In recent years, the entire philosophy and methodology of dog training have undergone fundamental changes, which are thankfully being put into practice by more and more modern dog trainers.
 From a behavioral standpoint, our understanding of how dogs think has also finally evolved, and the way we relate-to and train our canine companions has now evolved with it.
 Gone are the days of the "Alpha dog" and "pack leader" mentality and the dominance myth when it comes to how we believe dogs think, and thankfully gone are the days of using archaic, outdated often cruel and painful methods and devices to train dogs.

-Certified Dog Training and Behavior Modification in Gainesville.
-Behavioral issues with dogs range from the basically annoying issues such as barking and house-training, to moderate issues such as jumping up and pulling, to potentially severe issues such as reactivity, resource guarding, nipping, biting and aggression.
+Behavioral issues in dogs will present in many different forms and will typically range from harmless but annoying issues, such as barking and house-training problems, to moderate issues such as jumping up and pulling on the leash, to more severe and potentially dangerous issues, such as reactivity, resource guarding, biting, and aggression.

 RATES AND SERVICES